boazbk/tcs/lec_03_computation.md

 Thus in the proof we will need to take care of this issue, and ensure that $P'$ and $P$ use disjoint workspace variables.
 This is one example of a general phenomenon.
 Trying and failing to prove that a program or algorithm is correct often leads to discovery of bugs in it.

 We now turn to the full proof.
 It is somewhat cumbersome since we have to __(1)__ fully specify the transformation of $P$ and $P'$ to $P''$ and __(2)__ prove that the transformed program $P''$ does actually compute $G \circ F$.
-Nevertheless, because proof about computation can be subtle, it is important that you read carefully the proof and see that you understand every step  in it.
+Nevertheless, because proofs about computation can be subtle, it is important that you read carefully the proof and make sure  you understand every step  in it.

 ![Given canonoical-variables programs $P$ and $P'$ that compute $F:\{0,1\}^n \rightarrow \{0,1\}^m$ and $G:\{0,1\}^m \rightarrow \{0,1\}^k$ respectively, we create a program $P''$ using $t+t'-m$ variables to compute $G\circ F$ where $t$ and $t'$ are the number of variables used by $P$ and $P'$ respectively.
 In this program, the variables corresponding to the outputs of $P$ and the inputs of $P'$ are shared, but all other variables are disjoint.](../figure/compositionprogs.png){#compositionprogsfig .class width=300px height=300px}